ministryofjustice/security-guidance/docs/it-disaster-recovery-policy.md

 Every stakeholder that needs to be informed, **should** be listed as a key contact within the plan.

-**POL.ITDR.011**: The reporting and alerting structure within an IT Disaster Recovery Plan **shall** align with the relevant IT Security Incident Management Plan and Business Continuity Plan.
+**POL.ITDR.011**: The reporting and alerting structure within an IT Disaster Recovery Plan **shall** align with the relevant Security Incident Management Plan and Business Continuity Plan.
 Responsibility for business continuity resides with the SO.

 ## Recovery and Review